Discover more from Productive Flourishing

 In other circumstances, distress and time crunching short-circuits the Incubation phase of the creative process.
 Since you have come up with an idea in a short amount of time, those rich ideas that require some additional percolation stay on the back burner in favor of those simpler and more actionable ideas that can be generated in a short amount of time.
 However, if every creative block is spent on quick-fire ideas, eventually the rich ideas lose their steam.
 The result here is that you end up with a bunch of easy ideas, none of which qualitatively compare to the impact the richer ideas might have or, frankly, to the caliber of your intelligence and talent.

 Big ideas can be scary.
 They rarely present themselves quickly or in ways in which it’s immediately obvious that they should be what you’re working on.
 It’s hard enough to work through creative doubt and expansiveness, but when you add the additional constraints posed by time crunching, the real risk is letting go of the big ideas in favor of low-hanging fruit.
 Instead of picking fruit, grow trees.

 Time as a Container, Not a Constrictor

 The odd thing about Parkinson’s Law is that the observation is accurate but the reasoning behind it is either flawed or based on unnecessary assumptions about the nature of work.
-Work expands to fill the time available for it because we don’t allocate a dedicated time to focus on one thing at a time.
+Work expands to fill the time available for it because we don’t allocate dedicated time to focus on one thing at a time.
 Without that time allocation, the work continually slides into the future, undone.
-Note the difference between time boxing and time crunching — the former is about dedicating time to tasks with specific outcomes, whereas the latter is about compressing time; time boxing is incredibly effective and sustainable.
+Note the difference between time blocking and time crunching — time blocking is about dedicating time to tasks with specific outcomes, whereas time crunching is about compressing time.
+Time blocking is incredibly effective and sustainable.

 The irony here is that whether we’re directly or indirectly working on something, we’re still working on it.
 That work going on in the background impacts our ability to commit our full attention on the one task at hand.